Winslow station (Arizona): Hotel

 The hotel building has two main entrances, a southern one on the train platform and a northern one on the street for local people and U.S. Route 66 travelers.

 La Posada is one of the last of a series of hotel-depot complexes built across the Southwestern United States in a collaboration between Fred Harvey and the Atchison, Topeka and Santa Fe Railway.

 The hotel was closed in 1957, turned into railroad offices, and later abandoned.

 Bought in 1997 to save it, it was substantially restored to reopen as a historic hotel and restaurant complex.
 Further restoration of the buildings and historic gardens is ongoing.
 A parking lot and field east of the hotel totaling 8 acres is being converted into a sculpture garden, orchard, and potager garden by the Winslow Arts Trust (WAT).

 The Turquoise Room, the hotel's restaurant, was rated as one of the top 3 restaurants in the United States by Conde Naste in 2009.
 The Tina Mion Museum exhibits Mion's contemporary paintings in the hotel's former 3000 ft2 ballroom.

 La Posada Hotel is mentioned in the Lost Dogs song "Goodbye Winslow" about traveling Route 66, on their album Old Angel.

 Depot

 The Santa Fe Depot building once served as the Winslow Amtrak station.
 That station has been relocated into the main hotel building itself, and all access to the passenger platform is from there via the southern entrance.
 The Depot building was also renovated by the Winslow Arts Trust to house the Route 66 Art Museum, celebrating the culture of Winslow and the historic U.S. Route 66 in Arizona corridor.
 In June 2016, work began to convert the depot section into a fine art museum.
 It is presently known as the Affeldt Mion Museum (AMM).
+As of January 2026, the train platform is undergoing a complete rebuild, but the project is being done in segments to maintain Amtrak service.